DevMountain/Timeline/README.md

 1. Assign segue identifiers to the embed segues in the Storyboard file
 2. Update the `prepareForSegue` function in the Account Setup scene to check for the segue identifier, capture the `destinationViewController` as a `PhotoSelectViewController`, and assign `self` as the child view controller's delegate.

+### Post Detail View Controller Share Sheet

+Use the `UIActivityController` class to present a share sheet from the Post Detail view.
+Share the image and the text of the first comment.

+1. Add an IBAction from the Share button in your `PostDetailTableViewController`.
+2. Initialize a `UIActivityController` with the `Post`'s image and the text of the first comment as the shareable objects.
+3. Present the `UIActivityController`.

 ### Black Diamonds:

 * Some apps will save photos taken or processed in their app in a custom Album in the user's Camera Roll.
 Add this feature.
 * Review the README instructions and solution code for clarity and functionality, submit a GitHub pull request with suggested changes.
 * Provide feedback on the expectations for Part One to a mentor or instructor.

 ## Part Three - Basic CloudKit: CloudKitManager, CloudKitManagedObject, Manual Sync